 Located on one of only two pockets of anthracite coal in the world, Hazleton got its start when Asa Packer started mining and canal operations in the 1830s.

-Hazleton was incorporated as a borough by two acts of the state legislature, the first winning approval April 31, 1851, and a supplemental act being authorized April 22, 1856.
-The borough’s population grew steadily until the 1880s when waves of eastern European immigrants poured in to take jobs created by the booming coal industry.
+The city was incorporated as a borough by two acts of the state legislature.
+The first act won approval April 31, 1851, and a supplemental act was authorized April 22, 1856.
+The borough’s population grew steadily until the 1880s.
+Then, waves of eastern European immigrants poured in to take jobs created by the booming coal industry.
 On December 4, 1891, Hazleton was chartered as a city.
 Years later, the Duplan Silk Mill employed 2,000-plus area residents at its largest facility in Hazleton.

 Located in the foothills of the Poconos, the area offers year round recreation as a vacation destination.
 Eckley Miners Village, the Lattimer Massacre, and the Stockton Mine Disaster are just a few of the historical sites in the area.